American and Bermudan options in currency markets under proportional transaction costs: Introduction

 \section{Introduction}

-In this paper we consider the pricing and hedging of a wide class of options in Kabanov's model \cite{kabanov1999} of foreign exchange markets, where proportional transaction costs are modelled as bid-ask spreads between currencies.
-This model has been well studied; see e.g.~\cite{kabanov_rasonyi_stricker2002,kabanov_stricker2001b,schachermayer2004}.
+{We} consider the pricing and hedging of a wide class of options within the model of foreign exchange markets proposed by {Kabanov \cite{kabanov1999}}, where proportional transaction costs are modelled as bid-ask spreads between currencies.
+This model has been well studied; see e.g.~{\cite{kabanov_rasonyi_stricker2002,kabanov_stricker2001b,schachermayer2004}}.

-The results of this paper apply to any option that can be described in full by a payoff process together with an exercise policy specifying the circumstances in which it can be exercised at each date up to its expiration.
-The class of such options is large as it contains American, Bermudan and European options.
-For such options, we compute the ask price (seller's price, upper hedging price) as well as the bid price (buyer's price, lower hedging price), and derive probabilistic dual representations for these prices.
-We also construct optimal superhedging trading strategies for the buyer and the seller, together with optimal stopping times consistent with the exercise policy that realize the option prices.
+The results of this paper apply to any option that can be described in full by a payoff process together with an exercise policy specifying the circumstances in which it can be exercised at each date up to its expiration. {This includes} American, Bermudan and European options.
+For such options, we compute the ask price (seller's price, upper hedging price) as well as the bid price (buyer's price, lower hedging price), and derive probabilistic {(martingale)} representations for these prices.
+We also construct optimal superhedging trading strategies for the buyer and the seller, together with optimal stopping times consistent with the exercise {policy}.